North East London Health & Care Partnership logo

 Speak to your GP surgery if:

-• you think you’re eligible for either vaccine, but you’ve not been contacted
+• you think you’re eligible for the above vaccines, but you’ve not been contacted

 • you’ve had the shingles vaccine before but you now have a severely weakened immune system – depending on the type of shingles vaccine you had, you may need another shingles vaccine